sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Extends Class](https://extendsclass.com/) : Online developer tools: REST and SOAP clients, SQLite browser, testers (Regex, XPath, JSONPath) and other tools (Encoders, Converters and formatters)
 - [EmailDrop](https://www.emaildrop.io/): Emaildrop is a free disposable email provider.
 - [Repl.it](https://repl.it): Accessible prototyping tool for various needs.
+- [GitHub Copilot](https://copilot.github.com/): Your AI pair programmer: with GitHub Copilot, get suggestions for whole lines or entire functions right inside your editor.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>